Vikram Samvat: Divisions of a year

-The Vikram Samvat uses lunar months and solar sidereal years.
+The Vikram Samvat uses lunar months and sidereal years.
 Because 12 months do not match a sidereal year, correctional months (adhika māsa) are added or (occasionally) subtracted (kshaya masa).
 A lunar year consists of 12 months, and each month has two fortnights, with a variable duration ranging from 29 to 32 days.
 The lunar days are called tithis.
 Each month has 30 tithis, which vary in length from 20 to 27 hours.
 The waxing phase, beginning with the day after the new moon (amavasya), is called gaura or shukla paksha (the bright or auspicious fortnight).
 The waning phase is called krishna or vadhya paksha (the dark fortnight, considered inauspicious).